Johnny Depp Takes On Controversial Role Of John McAfee In ‘King Of The Jungle’ [Opinion]

 Johnny Depp will portray a man of many facets, contradictions and unique ideas.
 John McAfee lives anything but a conservative lifestyle, according to Fortune.

-John McAfee reportedly lives a wild life but isn’t a bad guy to be around according to Free Keene.
+John McAfee reportedly lives a wild life but isn’t a bad guy to be around, according to Free Keene.
 This writer, who claims to have known the cyber security expert, describes the one-time antivirus king as “a great guy,” but also a guy who dates much younger women.

 “Did you know that John McAfee was in his late 50s when he had a 16-year-old girlfriend?”

 Johnny Depp’s new role will be challenging from an intellectual point of view as well.
-John McAfee is an expert on cyber espionage who recently wrote a rather scholarly article for the Financial Times.
+John McAfee is an expert on cyber espionage, who recently wrote a rather scholarly article for the Financial Times.

 John McAfee was interviewed at length by Sputnik News last week as well, giving his expert opinion on alleged Russian hacking.
-While his personal life may be considered questionable by some, his knowledge of cybersecurity and the potential for cyber espionage is apparently valued.
+While his personal life may be considered questionable by some, his knowledge of cyber security and the potential for cyber espionage is apparently valued.

-Johnny Depp’s newest character is controversial, and perhaps eccentric in his lifestyle but John’s professional writing and lecturing skills display his organized, logical, and lucid mind.
+Johnny Depp’s newest character is controversial and perhaps eccentric in his lifestyle, but John’s professional writing and lecturing skills display his organized, logical, and lucid mind.

 Johnny Depp’s character will portray the darker side of John McAfee.
 Only someone of Johnny Depp’s unique talent for capturing people with a lot of inner depth and complexity could have a hope of portraying McAfee.